ephemeric/website/README.md

 * Its central theme is that "adding manpower to a late software project makes it later."
 [The Mythical Man-Month](https://en.wikipedia.org/wiki/The_Mythical_Man-Month)

-<div style="text-align: center;">Please report any broken links via GitHub.
+<div style="text-align:center; color:blue">Please report any broken links via GitHub.
 Suggestions welcome.
 Polemics unwelcome.</div>